jinxlover/daily-unbiased-news/README.md

   sources such as Reuters, BBC, Al Jazeera, NPR and AP (via Google News).
   The feed URLs are defined in `feeds.json` and can easily be extended or modified.
+- **Gaming first:** A lighthearted **Gaming** section kicks off the page with fresh release announcements pulled from Steam, Nintendo and indie platforms like itch.io.
-- **Category sections:** News items are grouped into major categories (World, Politics, Tech, Science, Business, Culture).
+- **Category sections:** News items are grouped into major categories (Gaming, World, Politics, Tech, Science, Business, Culture).
 Each section displays up to 50 of the most recent unique headlines across all sources.
 - **Duplicate filtering:** Articles are deduplicated by title across all categories to avoid repeating the same story from multiple outlets.